Table of Contents

 - Stomachic: Stimulates gastric activity.

-- Thermogenic: Increase heat in body through metabolic stimulation.
+- Thermogenic: Increase heat in the body through metabolic stimulation.

 - Tonic: Restore or improve health or well-being.